Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: Conclusion

 \section{Conclusion}

-We have shown that bispectrum in single-field inflation with PBH formation from the USR region satisfies Maldacena's theorem.
-At the end of the USR period, the bispectrum is generated by bulk interaction and field redefinition.
+In this paper, we consider a single-field inflation model with sharp transition of the second SR parameter from SR to USR to SR period, which leads to PBH formation.
+We have derived the bispectrum and one-loop correction in such a setup.
+We have shown explicitly that the bispectrum in squeezed limit satisfies Maldacena's theorem.
+We have also clarified which terms in the cubic self-interaction of the curvature perturbation yield contribution to the squeezed bispectrum.
+At the end of the USR period, the bispectrum is generated by the bulk interaction and field redefinition.
 At the end of inflation, bispectrum is generated only by bulk interaction.
-We have also demonstrated that the calculation of one-loop correction by source method and direct in-in formalism leads to the same result, confirming our previous conclusion that it is not possible to form appreciable amount of PBHs in single-field inflation.
+We have also demonstrated that the calculation of the one-loop correction by source method and direct in-in formalism leads to the same result, confirming the conclusion of our paper \cite{Kristiano:2022maq} that the one-loop correction to the large-scale power spectrum provides a significant constraint to the small-scale power spectrum.